jonstieg/00-Novel/Ice.md

 "Oh, fine.
 I mean they feel fine.
 I guess it's your job to tell me if they are fine."

 She smiled again.
 She was so patient with him.
 He was more blabbery than usual.
 It was so rare he spoke to anyone much anymore he realized suddenly.

+"Las take a look."